All Episodes

 Let's talk about the important stuff from the weekend, though, and let's dive right in.

-A pleasure to be with you, and a pleasure to have an interesting, interesting weekend of news.
+A pleasure to be with you and a pleasure to have an interesting, interesting weekend of news.

-Um the big story, it's kind of funny.
+The big story, it's kind of funny.

 There are big stories, and then there are big talk show topics.

-They're not always one and the same.
+They are not always one and the same.

-Uh more uh Rush had a wonderful, wonderful observation about all of this last week.
+Rush had a wonderful, wonderful observation about all of this last week.

 If there's just an event that seems plucked from someone's distant past, I'm prepared not to care.

-So anyway, little things can sometimes be big talk show topics.
+So, anyway, little things can sometimes be big talk show topics.

-Sometimes big stories don't get a lot of talk show traction, so the converse of that, and by that I mean this whole JP Morgan Chase thing, which just I instantly I can feel your eyes glazing over.
+And by that, I mean this whole JPMorgan Chase thing, which just instantly I could feel your eyes glazing over.

-So I'm gonna be brief about this.
+So, I'm going to be brief about this.

 I'll do as much of it as you want.

-Uh number one, this stuff is going to happen.
+Number one, this stuff is going to happen.

 Companies will do things, banks will do things, brokerage houses will do things.